 On the subject of workwear, I have observed that lawn mower men do not go in for burdensome things like high visibility vests or safety glasses.
 On the plus side, they do wear working boots with heavy khaki socks which match their heavy khaki shirts.
 Accessories include cheap sunglasses and, depending on the age of the wearer, a sweaty cap or straw-weave hat.
 Protective gloves rarely make an appearance and I can only put that down to the subtropical heat.

 Wally certainly needed all the help he could get.
 He was always keen to lend a helping hand (even building our budgie aviary) but he had an obsession for removing wasps and spiders.
 We told him that the big spider over our driveway was our pet and he was to leave it alone.
-But Wally took a wasps nest into his own hands, literally, and was chased around and around the garden, flyspray can in hand.
+But Wally took a dislike to a wasps nest and attacked it until he was chased around and around the garden, flyspray can in hand.
 I was on the side of the wasps.
-Wally didn’t know it but I had seen him surreptitiously snipping bits off my conifer tree because it got in his way.
+And Wally didn’t know it but I had seen him surreptitiously snipping bits off my conifer tree because it got in his way.

 Another sign of the more experienced lawn mowing man is the Second Job.
 Usually this is unrelated, like the chap who hinted that my balcony railing looked unsafe and gave me the number of his carpentry business.
 Go with your instincts.
 In this instance, I should have taken note because a year later the carpenter who subsequently did the job was pretty slap-dash and cost me money.
 On the subject of money, let me tell you about Enrico.